+Bob Fernandez,

-Bob Fernandez, INQUIRER STAFF WRITER
+INQUIRER STAFF WRITER

-Two attorneys representing 11 former students at the Hershey School for poor children have filed documents in Philadelphia Common Pleas Court initiating lawsuits Dauphin County judge to a year in against the 2,000-student boarding institution for invasion of privacy and other misconduct.
+Two attorneys representing 11 former students at the Hershey School for poor children have filed documents in Philadelphia Common against the 2,000-student boarding institution for invasion of privacy and other misconduct.

 Attorney Tom Kline said on Friday the documents relate to the The lawsuits add to the trust's legal possible violations of the federal activities of a fired, gun-toting Hershey School employee Marcus bathroom of one of the boarding mostly from Pennsylvania. facilities for senior male students.